Weather | Futures | Market News | Headline News | DTN Ag Headlines | Portfolio | Crops

 LEAN HOGS:

-The lean hog complex is mostly trading sideways into Friday's noon hour as
+The lean hog complex is trading mixed as traders remain leery of coming up

 ShayLe Stewart can be reached shayle.stewart@dtn.com